CPSC319-2017w1/coast.the-terminal/minutes/Sept-25.md

 * Lets aim to do our respective tasks by next Wednesday.

 * Ask TA for feedback on Piazza about previous milestone and ask any follow-up questions that we had thought of for the Coast Capital people.

+* We could use Tableau instead of d3.js

 # Minutes